MC-TCG/.github/profile/README.md

 # About
 MC-TCG is a minecraft mod aiming to be practice project for java/sql/socket/etc...

+# Visual identity
+Just in case, the visual identity of the project is place holder made in 3 min, pls don't mind it

 # Useful link
 [General Resource](https://github.com/MC-TCG/.github/tree/main/generalRessource) - [Documentation](/Documentation/README.md)